Dantay13/reading-notes/201/class-04.md

 <br>To create a basic link, the content would be wraped into a `<a>` element and use the `href` attribute, which is also know as a **Hypertext Reference** or **target**.

 2. The `href` attribute contains what information?
+<br> The `href` contains the URL that the hyperlink points to.

 3. What are some ways we can ensure links on our pages are accessible to all readers?

+- Implement screen readers
+- Include keywords in the link text to effectively describe what is being linked to.
+- Add in descriptve link text

 ## CSS Layout